 Hair strands become smaller and have less pigment.
 So the thick, coarse hair of a young adult eventually becomes thin, fine, light-colored hair.
 Many hair follicles stop producing new hairs.

 Men may start showing signs of baldness by the time they are 30 years old.
 Many men are nearly bald by age 60.
-A type of baldness related to the male hormone testosterone is called male-pattern baldness.
+A type of baldness related to the normal function of the male hormone testosterone is called male-pattern baldness.
 Hair loss may be at the temples or at the top of the head.